-“…be diligent to be found by Him without spot or blemish, and at peace.”
+Therefore, beloved, since you are waiting for these, be diligent to be found by him without spot or blemish, and at peace.
+(2 Peter 3:14)

 I have taken all my good deeds, and all my bad deeds, and cast them together in a heap before the Lord, and fled from both, and betaken myself to the Lord Jesus Christ, and in him I have sweet peace.

-We can know that we’re at peace with God when Christ alone is our hope, boast, confidence, and glory before the living God.
-We can leap off the cliff of time and plunge ourselves into an endless eternity with confidence when our confidence in standing before God in all of His holiness is grounded in and founded upon Jesus Christ alone.
+We can know that we’re at peace with God when Jesus Christ alone is our hope, our boast, our confidence, and our glory before the living God.
+We can leap off the cliff of time and plunge ourselves into an endless eternity with strong confidence when our confidence in standing before a holy God is grounded in and founded upon the person and work of Jesus Christ.